Visa Interchange Rates 2024: What You Need To Know

 Visa generally updates interchange rates semiannually, so if you’re looking to keep up with the card network’s rates, you can check them twice a year.

-Overall, understanding interchange rates is crucial for anyone who accepts credit card payments because they form the foundation of the fees you’ll encounter when taking credit cards.
-It’s wise for merchants to keep an eye on these rates as they can affect their bottom line and profitability.
+Overall, understanding interchange rates is crucial for anyone who accepts credit card payments because they form the foundation of the fees you’ll encounter when accepting credit cards.
+It’s wise for merchants to keep an eye on these rates, as they can affect their bottom line and profitability.

 TL;DR